orensaldanha/questdb.io/docs/reference/operators/regex.md

 If the pattern doesn't contain wildcards, then the pattern represents the string itself.

 The wildcards whuch can be used in pattern are interpreted as follows:
-- `?` - matches any single character
+- `?` - matches any single character.
-- `%` - matches any sequence of zero or more characters
+- `%` - matches any sequence of zero or more characters.

 Wildcards can be used as follows: